Beating Broke

 What Is an Asset?

-An asset refers to any item that a person owns and can get some value from it.
+An asset refers to any item that a person owns and can get some value from.
 Generally, your net worth increases based on the assets that you have.
 Retirement funds, cash, investments like bonds and stocks, and personal valuables such as collectibles and jewelry are all excellent examples of what an asset is.

 What Is a Liability?